-The minimum deposit amount at Plus500 is AUD 500 in Australia.
+The minimum deposit amount at Plus500 is $500 in Malaysia.
 There are various accepted methods for deposit and withdrawal.
 To avoid money laundering, withdrawals can only be made with the methods used for deposits.

-Following are the available methods for deposits and withdrawals in Australia.
+The following are the available methods for deposits and withdrawals in Malaysia.

-The availability of local bank transfers is a major advantage for clients residing in Australia.
-The minimum deposit and withdrawal amount are higher than many other ASIC-regulated brokers in Australia.
+The availability of local bank transfers is a major advantage for clients residing in Malaysia.
+The minimum deposit and withdrawal amounts are higher than many other regulated brokers in Malaysia.

 Plus500 offers a proprietary trading platform that is quite simple to use with a modern-looking interface.
 However, the trading platform at Plus500 is only available on the web and mobile app.
 It cannot be downloaded on desktop and PC.